What is anorexia nervosa?

 Early treatment can help prevent serious health problems.
 Your healthcare provider will

-ask you about your medical history.
+ask you about your health history.
 He or she will give you a physical exam.
-Your
+Your provider

-healthcare provider may advise psychological testing.
-Talking with family members
+may advise psychological testing.
+Talking with family members and other concerned

-and other factors.
+on how severe the condition is.
 Urgent medical care may be needed for physical problems.
-Nutrition

-counseling can help you learn how to make healthy food choices.
-It can also help bring
+Nutrition counseling can help you learn how to make healthy food choices.
+It can also

-Therapy can help you learn how to deal with emotions.
+Therapy can help you learn how to deal with feelings.
 It can also help you improve

 your coping skills and adopt healthy habits.
 Therapy can be done one-on-one, with

 your family, or with a group.
-Some medicines can also help to treat mental health
+Certain medicines can also help to treat mental health

 problems such as depression and anxiety.